-Employment Law and the CoronavirusAdded by John Ashby in Employment Law, News on March 19, 2020
+Employment Law and the CoronavirusAdded by John Ashby in Articles & Publications, Employment Law, News on March 19, 2020

 Hawley Troxell’s partners and management team have been in constant communication to protect and serve our clients, attorneys, and staff.
 As the COVID-19 continues to evolve, employers face practical and legal employment challenges as they work to prevent the spread of infection within their workforces.
 During this time, Hawley Troxell attorneys are available to assist our clients in responding to force majeure events, telecommunicating policies, FLSA compliance, leave and furlough policies, as well as any concerns you may have caused by the COVID-19.
 Please contact one of our attorneys with any questions and/or concerns.

 We caution that every situation is different, that application of the law to these unique circumstances is often unclear and that best practices are evolving.
 However, we offer the following guidance to commonly asked employment law questions:

 As overarching guidance, employers should follow the current guidelines from the leading health authorities, including:

 - Centers for Disease Control (CDC) Interim Guidance for Businesses and Employers;